What is a literary agent?

 - Most literary agents do not represent writers of short stories.
 In this case the writer will have to approach publishers themselves.

-- Know what the genre is that an agent prefers to represent.
+- Begin with research.
+It is important to know what the genre is that an agent prefers to represent.
 Many agents have specific areas of expertise and it is up to you to note what genres they deal with and whether your work may fit with the agency.

 - Talk to other authors and writers.
 Networking with other writers can help you to decide which agents may be right for you and your work.
 Authors with representation can also give you some insight into which agencies are reputable and which ones are not.
 Experience can be everything and learning from others is important.

 - Go to your local bookstore or library.
 Most often reading other works in the same genre or on similar areas of interest can help to point you towards an agent that will best suit your needs.
 The name of the agent can be found by reading dedications and acknowledgement pages, or by contacting the publisher.